 Ban Hua Thanon is relatively average in appearance and potency, but its easy cultivation makes it an attractive option for many mushroom lovers.

 Albino Burma spores are tough to find.
 The strain exists, and you can find several pictures of pale white Burmese fruiting bodies online.
-However, it’s almost impossible to find the genetics for the mutation through reliable vendors.
+However, they’re almost impossible to find the genetics for this particular mutation.

 Albino Burma is surprisingly easy to grow.
 Most Southeast Asian Psilocybe cubensis strains are resistant to mold, colonize quickly, and can grow in unoptimized environments, making inoculation, incubation, and fruiting incredibly simple.